Farrah Abraham Pops Out Of Racy Gold Outfit

 “[The show] should be canceled.
 No one is believing the fake storylines.
 These other parents are super fans of the OG girls and have been fans, planned pregnancy is not what Teen Mom OG was about and now it’s okay to keep planning pregnancies to get on TV?
 Sad mainly for the children,” Abraham told Radar Online.

-Meanwhile Farrah has appeared on many reality shows in the past such as Botched, The Millionaire Matchmaker, Ex on the Beach, and Couples Therapy.
+Meanwhile Farrah has appeared on many reality shows in the past, such as Botched, The Millionaire Matchmaker, Ex on the Beach, and Couples Therapy.
 However, she claims that she’s done with that part of her career, and is moving on to bigger and better things going forward.

 “I’m thankful I can bring a new element to unscripted and scripted TV soon, as a screenwriter, director and producer,” she said.
 “I’m blessed for my 10 years and can’t wait to make TV that is original, better made, better talent and better executives,” Farrah stated.